fahrbach/faster-graph-embeddings/README.md

 # Faster Graph Embeddings via Coarsening (ICML 2020)

-This repository contains the Source code for the experiments in [Faster Graph Embeddings via Coarsening](https://arxiv.org/abs/2007.02817).
+This repository contains the source code for the experiments in our paper [Faster Graph Embeddings via Coarsening](https://arxiv.org/abs/2007.02817).